April 2

 Some chamber vacs have shorter seal bars, such as the VacMaster VP95, which has a 9.25 inch seal bar.
 Some chamber vacs have longer seal bars, such as the next size up from the VP210 and VP215, the VP220 and VP230.

-While a 12-inch seal bar is nice, keep in mind that bags this wide are harder to find (and in fact, VacMaster does not include any bags wider than 10-inches with these bigger chamber vacs).
+A longer seal bar is nice, but keep in mind that bags this wide are harder to find (and in fact, VacMaster does not include any bags wider than 10-inches with their bigger chamber vacs).

-So while a 12-inch seal bar does open up more possibilities, you may not get a lot of use out of it.
-For most uses, a 10-inch seal bar is just fine.
-And you will find that you'll learn to divide your food into portions that fit in the size bags you have, without seeing it as an inconvenience.
+So while a 12-inch seal bar does open up possibilities, you may not get a lot of use out of it.
+For most uses, a 10-inch seal bar is fine.
+You will find that you learn to divide food into portions that fit in the size bags you have without seeing it as an inconvenience.

-So if you need the longer seal bar for a specific reason, you should get it.
-But if you just think it's a better option--well, it may or may not be.
+So if you need the longer seal bar for a specific reason, get it.
+But if you just think it's a better option, it may not be.

-Chamber height: Chamber height determines how tall an object can be and still fit inside the chamber.
+Chamber height: Chamber height determines how tall an object can fit inside the chamber.

 Chamber height can vary from less than 3 inches to more than 5 inches, and can mean the difference between fitting a whole chicken inside the chamber or having to cut it into pieces before sealing.